LaurenEGrubb/Battle-Ship/README.md

 ### ***Description***
 #### A project I began working on after learning how to code for only two weeks.
 The project is to display the knowledge I gained from working with CSS, HTML and Javascript.
 It's based off a popular Belgian comic called Tin Tin.
 Later on I plan to animate the character's reactions when their ships are sunk.
+Some of the features it contains is a randomly generated attack by an AI, different displays for the hit, miss  and ship.
+The AI board's ships are hidden from the user as well to provide a bigger challenge.
 ***

 ### ***Technologies Used***